Thomasjkeel/FDRI_Chess-rain-gauges/README.md

 <img src="./figures/chess_gauges_and_distance_to_gauge_01_Jan_2020.png" width="500">

 ### Compare minimum distance to nearest gauge (decadal means)
-There are were more rain gauges on average across the catchment during the 1980s compared with the 2010s.
+There were more rain gauges on average across the catchment during the 1980s compared with the 2010s.
 Below we compare the decadal mean distance to nearest gauge:
 <img src="./figures/chess_min_dist_1980to1990mean.png" width="500">